Mexico nabs son of drug lord ‘El Chapo’ before Biden visit | Times Leader

 Such attempts to create chaos often come in response to arrests of important cartel figures in Mexico.
 One of the most notorious came when after gunmen shot up the city with high-powered weapons.

-That attempt came only months after his father, Joaquín “El Chapo” or “shorty” Guzmán, was sentenced to life in a U.S. prison.

-López Obrador said at the time he had made the decision to avoid the loss of life, even though the U.S. was seeking Ovidio Guzman’s extradition on drug trafficking charges.
-A 2018 federal indictment in Washington, D.C., accused him of conspiring to distribute cocaine, methamphetamine and marijuana in the United States.
+López Obrador said at the time he had made the decision to avoid the loss of life.

 López Obrador entered office highly critical of the toll of his predecessors’ drug war.
 He embraced the phrase “hugs, not bullets” to describe his approach to Mexico’s chronic violence, which would focus on social programs aimed at weakening the draw of organized crime.